Panel 1

 Nazionale

-The indicators are derived through simple mathematical processing based on tonne-kilometre data from the 2022–2023 National Transport and Infrastructure Report (CNIT 2022-2023) and on estimates of total vehicle mileage, provided by the national atmospheric emissions inventory section of ISPRA.
+The indicators are derived through simple mathematical processing based on tonne-kilometre data from the 2023–2024 National Transport and Infrastructure Report (CNIT 2023-2024) and on estimates of total vehicle mileage, provided by the national atmospheric emissions inventory section of ISPRA.
 These estimates are produced using the European COPERT model.
 The methodology takes into account overall fuel consumption, actual traffic data from the toll motorway network, and periodic studies conducted by trade associations.
-Circulation data are further processed by incorporating ISTAT population estimates and European Commission estimates (sources: Eurostat and AMECO) for Gross Domestic Product (GDP).
+Circulation data are further processed by incorporating Istat population estimates and European Commission estimates (sources: Eurostat and AMECO) for Gross Domestic Product (GDP).

-Estimates of domestic freight traffic for 2023 amount to approximately 199 billion tonne-kilometres, marking a decrease of around 1.6% compared to 2022.
+Estimates of domestic freight traffic for 2024 amount to approximately 211 billion tonne-kilometres, marking an increase of around 1.6% compared to 2023.
 The data series confirms the overwhelming dominance of road transport, which in 2023 accounted for 62.4% of total freight tonne-kilometres (Table 1).
 Road transport exerts significant pressure on road infrastructure and society as a whole, generating congestion, delays, and other negative externalities.
 Furthermore, the expansion of its modal share has offset progress made in reducing environmental impacts and improving transport safety—achievements largely due to technological advancements and infrastructure interventions.

-The rail share of total freight transport is below the EU average..
-In 2023, it stood at 11.3% in Italy, compared to 17.6% at the European level.
+The rail share of total freight transport is below the EU average.
+In 2024, it stood at 10.9% in Italy, compared to 18% at the European level.
 Moreover, Italy has the lowest railway network density relative to population among major European countries.
 Therefore, increasing rail usage—for both private and commercial purposes—and enhancing the integration among various transport modes may contribute to decarbonisation efforts and to improving the competitiveness of Southern Italy.

 This evolution cannot be considered satisfactory, as it does not align with the development goals and intermodal shift strategies outlined in recent national planning instruments, which advocate for further modal shift interventions—from road to rail and from road to sea.
 The current modal distribution still requires greater balance between rail and maritime transport, along with a reduction in the share of road freight.